Tubing in Portland: Best River Floats

 Where to buy/rent tubes in Portland:

 Most sporting goods stores in town have inner tubes for river floating (places like Fred Meyer and Walmart should too).
 As summer heats up, it can be difficult to find tubes in stock and/or at a reasonable price (I was quoted $60 for the cheapest tube at one sporting goods store in town).
-As much as I like to shop local, I decided to buy inner tubes on Amazon (and with Amazon Prime free 2-day shipping, you don’t have to plan ahead that far), which makes the adventure much more affordable!

 Best Float Routes: Clackamas River